 It means Google predominantly uses the mobile version of your Shopify site to index and rank pages.
 Historically, it used the desktop version, but since most website visitors come from smartphones, it makes more sense to evaluate relevant mobile pages relating to a user’s query.

 A quick SEO tip: Related to responsive web design is Shopify site load time.
 Google’s acceptable loading time for an eCommerce store web page is under two seconds.
-This matters because the search engine will push slower loading sites below relevant ones that load faster.
+This matters because Google will push slower loading sites below relevant ones that load faster.
 Therefore, you must ensure load speed is optimal.

 Keywords determine where Shopify stores appear in search results.
 If you want to rank higher, you have to optimize your site for relevant keywords that users are searching for.
 The way to do this is through keyword research.
-A useful keyword research tool like Google Search Console and Google Keyword Planner will help you find target and related keywords for your site.
+Useful keyword research tools like Google Search Console and Google Keyword Planner will help you find and target related keywords for your site.

 When it comes to eCommerce stores, it’s a good idea to focus on long-tail keywords.
 These contain three or more words, like “buy iPhone 12”.
 These work better for eCommerce because they provide specific details that help improve visibility in a niche, rather than just writing “buy smartphone” or “buy iPhone.”